Need help with your Discussion

 Response to classmate

 Hello, great post!!
 I agree with you; where healthcare services are fragmented, there is bound to be a waste of resources, replication of services, and redundancy in spending.
 This will only lead to patients getting replicated services, not to mention not knowing what would work best for them.
-Jesus said that a house divided cannot stand (Mathew 12:25), and this is so surreal with the current healthcare system in the US.
+Jesus said that a house divided could not stand (Mathew 12:25), which is so surreal with the current healthcare system in the US.
 With so many fragments, it is no wonder we have the least-performing yet most expensive healthcare system among developed countries.
 When healthcare players come together, they will share knowledge on the local community health needs, as you have rightly mentioned.
-Each will gain a clearer perspective and address the needs more effectively (Mathew, 2018).
-By having knowledge of the needs of the community, the healthcare providers will also be in a better position to channel resources in a prudent way and establish a system that does not leave any patient out.
+Each will gain a clearer perspective and address the conditions more effectively (Mathew, 2018).
+By knowing the community’s needs, the healthcare providers will be in a better position to channel resources prudently and establish a system that does not leave any patient out.
 Not-for-profit hospitals are indeed not fulfilling their purpose of serving the benefit of the public, and thus, as you have stated, better integration of healthcare facilities would allow for improved patient education (Caffrey et al., 2018).

 Some of the healthcare integration strategies that have been successful include PRISMA, a Canadian model designed to integrate service delivery for community-dwelling people with a moderate-to-severe impairment who need coordination between two or more services.
 Chains of Care is an integrated care model developed in Sweden to link primary, hospital, and community care through integrated pathways based on local agreements between providers.
 Kaiser Permanente (KP) is a virtually integrated system consisting of three interrelated entities: a non-profit health plan that bears insurance risks (Kaiser Foundation Health Plan), self-governed for-profit medical groups of physicians (Permanente Medical Groups), and a non-profit hospital system (Kaiser Foundation Hospitals).
 (WHO, 2016)